egecan12/website-change-tracker/README.md

 For testing purposes, the cron job has been disabled and no triggers have been set.
 This allows you to manually trigger it via Postman.

+Here is my API on server.

 ```sh
 https://website-change-tracker.onrender.com
 ```

-You can import my Postman collection to access the endpoints.It is located in the project root.
+To access the API endpoints and start testing, import the Postman collection located in the project root.

 Please contact me for SECRET_KEY